Who I am

 What I’m doing now

 Currently I’m writing and composing new music and I often contribute to pioneering music (theatre) productions.
 Occasionally I also like to collaborate with deejays/producers.
-So far, I’ve released two EP’s with my own work: Sweet Life (2012) and Looping Patterns (2015), and one EP with cover songs: From This World (2016).
+So far, I’ve released four EP’s: Sweet Life (2012), Looping Patterns (2015), From This World (2016) and Empty Space (2017).
+For Empty Space I did a mini-tour through California.
 Furthermore, I work as a voice and speech coach and organise workshop through my company use your voice.

 Being one of the first vocal looping artists in The Netherlands, I use song based live looping: Making music by sampling my own voice with a loop station.
 By doing so, I want to point out that a loop station isn’t just a funny sound effect or a ‘trick’.
 It’s a full-fledged instrument that you have to learn to play.
 Moreover, live looping challenges you to keep on being very meticulous and resourceful as a musician.